JotaroSan/N5E-Conversion/README.md

 - Resource - Chakra Dice ( CD )
 - Counter - Downtime ( With Total and current )
 - Start work on NPC Compendium
+- Add 2 ranks of WOF
+- Add Damage Reduction to Actors